Fenny Drayton: Church

 The Grade II listed Anglican Church of St Michael and All Angels in the Diocese of Leicester is in Gothic style with 12th-century Norman features and a 13th-century bell tower.
 It is surrounded by one of the oldest circles of giant yew trees in the United Kingdom.
 There are two monuments of the Purefoy family dating back to 1543 in the church grounds.
 One has an incised slab, which is rare.
 The church is open free of charge by appointment.

 George Fox

 George Fox, founder of the Religious Society of Friends, or children of light, was born in Drayton-on-the-Clay in July 1624.
 His father, Christopher Fox, was a weaver and churchwarden.
 Fox is reputed to have been baptised in the older of the two fonts in the church.
 There is a large monument to him where two roads, George Fox Lane and Old Forge Road, meet.
 Quakers from all over the world sign the church visitors' book.
+Fox referred to his town as "Drayton-of-the-Clay".